currinjs/CurrinJS/aio/content/guide/dependency-injection.md

-The `useFactory` field tells Angular that the provider is a factory function whose implementation is the `heroServiceFactory`.
+The `useFactory` field tells Currin that the provider is a factory function whose implementation is the `heroServiceFactory`.

 The `deps` property is an array of [provider tokens](guide/dependency-injection#token).